uga-libraries/aip-aptrust/README.md

 * Save the name change log to the AIP metadata folder?
 * Use of fields, especially description, in bagit-info.txt and aptrust-info.txt?
 * Ok with replacing those characters with underscores?
 Unlikely to come up unless someone starts an AIP with dash
 * Delete the bag and just have the final tar files or helpful to have unpacked for review?
-Currently not deleted.
+Currently, the bag is not deleted.